spiral/docs/database/builders.md

 ]));
 ```

 > Table class will automatically run query and return last inserted id.
-You can also check `batchInsert` method of Table class.
+You can also check `batchInsert` method of Table abstraction.

 ## Select Query Builder